theonesud/embedia/README.md

 - `Persona`: An enum class containing pre-defined system prompts
 - `TextDoc`: A class used for dealing with text documents

-Learn about them more on their [documentation page](https://embedia.ai/docs)
+Learn about them more on our [documentation page](https://embedia.ai/docs)

 ### How to contribute to the codebase?

 This library is under active and rapid development.
 We'd love your contributions to make it better.

-Our goal is to make a developer friendly framework that can help build scalable web applications powered by AI.

-To get started, you too can check out the [contributing.md](./CONTRIBUTING.md)
+To get started, you can check out [contributing.md](./CONTRIBUTING.md)

 ### Become a sponsor